Zimbabwe entry requirements for United States passport holders

 US passport holders can get a visa on arrival at Zimbabwe's ports of entry.
 As of 2026, this is the standard process for tourism and short business visits.
 Just show up with the right documents and you'll be issued a visa at the airport or border post.

 US passport holders get a single-entry visa on arrival at Harare and Victoria Falls airports.
-Cost is $75 USD in cash (exact change preferred).
-You fill out a form on arrival and pay at the immigration counter.Check eVisa portal
+Cost is $75 USD (cash only, exact change preferred).
+Have your return ticket and hotel booking ready — the visa officer will ask for both before issuing the stamp.Visa on arrival info

 Required